 Thanks so much for all the good information.
 Very inspiring.
 Gretchen

-About your tomato page: Great article, but I didn't see removing sucker leaves in it.
+About your tomato pages: Great articles, but I didn't see removing sucker leaves in them.

 When you look along the main stem of the tomato plant you will see little leaves growing in the crotches of the off shoot branches.
 These are known as the sucker leaves.
 They serve no real purpose to the plant, other than suck up nutrients that the rest of the plant can use for setting the fruit.
 By pinching off these little suckers, you are helping the plant to grow bigger and better and more Tomatoes.
 You only want to remove them from the main stem.
 All other leaves are needed to absorb the sunlight needed by the plant.

 I like your site by the way.
 DollarSeed Zone 5 NY

 My answer: I don't quite understand why some leaves are bad and some good, but I'll try an experiment the next time I grow tomatoes and see if it makes any difference in my garden!
 Thanks for the tip and the kind words. :)

 Your site is lovely -- something I would have loved to have done!
 I've had RA for almost 40 yrs now & am very limited in what gardening I can do, but I love plants & am thrilled to see a site like this.
 Cathy

 2 September 2011